qcif/rdsi-arms/test/arms-test-plan.md

     7. Click home.
     8. Logout.
 4. Fourth assessor makes an assessment
-    1. Login as the fourth assessor.
+    1. Login as the fourth assessor3:assessor.
     2. Click on the edit icon of the request.
     3. Select the "Accept for ReDS" radio button for the recommendation.
     4. Select the "Disagree with recommended size" radio button.